jadedavis5/combo-seq/README.md

 # work in progress
 ## Combo-seq

 Combo-seq is an analysis program which can process raw FASTA/FASTQ sequencing reads produced using the NEXTFLEX® Combo-Seq™ mRNA/miRNA Kit.
+It performs

+1. pair end read trimming
+2. quality analysis
+3. genome indexing and alignment
+4. miRDP2 miRNA identification
-It performs (1) pair end read trimming, (2) quality analysis, (3) genome indexing and alignment, (4) miRDP2 miRNA identification, (5) separates sRNA from mRNA and (6) creates a gene count matrix which can be used for further differential expression analysis.
+5. separates sRNA from mRNA
+6. creates a gene count matrix which can be used for further differential expression analysis.

 Usage of this pipeline on input reads prepared using the Combo-Seq kit presents a workflow for sRNA/mRNA combined analysis which replaces the tradtional need to separetly analyse mRNA and sRNA samples, reducing cost and time input.

 ## Getting Started